huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Tools
 - [ ] Parents

-#### As a defense mechanism, Blue Jays can mimic the sounds of what other bird?
+#### As a defense mechanism, Blue Jays can mimic the sound of what other bird?

 - [ ] Raven
 - [ ] Vulture